philoooo/Retail-Sales-P1/README.md

 ## Conclusion

 This project was a great introduction to SQL for data analysis.
 I built and cleaned a retail sales database, explored the data with SQL, and answered business-related questions.
-The insights gained—like customer preferences, high-value purchases, and sales seasonality—could help inform smarter business decisions in the real world.
+The insights gained customer preferences, high-value purchases, and sales seasonality, which could help inform smarter business decisions in the real world.